Damar, Kansas

 Damar was established along the Union Pacific Railroad in 1888 by a community of French Canadians.
 Some had emigrated from Canada as early as 1871, settling on farms along the Rooks County-Graham County line in northwest Kansas.

 Joe St. Peter and his family were among the first French Canadians to arrive in the area in 1877.
-He and his wife Ezra homesteaded a farm a couple of miles from present-day Damar.
+He and his wife Ezra homesteaded a farm a few miles from present-day Damar.
 Soon, several French Canadian families followed in covered wagons drawn by oxen.
 The settlement was first called St. Petersville.
-Another family who settled early on was Francois Saint Pierre and his wife Euphrosine.
-They settled on a quarter section of land 2.5 miles southwest of Damar in 1878 and lived in a dug-out.
-Soon, many others followed and the area developed a solid French Canadian character and was referred to as the “Acadia of the West.”
+Another family who settled early on was Francois Saint Pierre and his wife, Euphrosine.
+They settled on a quarter section of land 2.5 miles southwest of Damar in 1878 and lived in a dugout.
+Soon, many others followed, and the area developed a solid French Canadian character and was referred to as the “Acadia of the West.”
 Many area descendants still carry on the family names of the first settlers.

 Union Pacific Depot in Damar, Kansas.